 Table 3.17-9 lists archaeological resources that occur within the APE, but were recorded during previous studies.
 Table 3.17-9 also lists archaeological resources that were previously identified during field survey specific to the Bakersfield to Palmdale Project Section.
 Known archaeological resources within the APE that could not be evaluated formally are presumed to be potentially eligible for the NRHP in accordance with Section IV.C.1 and Attachment E of the PA.
 In order to protect the archaeological resources, they are not presented on figures in this EIR.
-In accordance with Appendix D of the HSR Section 106 PA, the Authority has identified 38 of the resources in the revised APE (e.g., isolates) as exempt from evaluation-or otherwise not eligible for listing in either the NRHP or CRHR.
-The combined background research and field surveys resulted in a total of 42 resources identified as potentially eligible within the current APE.
-As noted above, the APE has been revised based on the engineering refinements described in the Preface and Chapter 2, Alternatives.
-Two previously recorded archaeological resources and one isolate were identified within the revised APE.
+In accordance with Appendix D of the HSR Section 106 PA, the Authority has identified 37 of the resources in the current APE (e.g., isolates) as exempt from evaluation-or otherwise not eligible for listing in either the NRHP or CRHR.
+The combined background research and field surveys resulted in a total of 49 resources identified as potentially eligible within the current APE.